petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-self-hosted.md

 With the co-selling model now in place, the Liferay sales team manages these manual pieces for Partners.

-## Key principles for DXP Self-Hosted Pricing
+## Key principles for Liferay Self-Hosted Pricing

-The key principles to the new DXP Self-Hosted pricing model are as follows:
+The key principles to the new Liferay Self-Hosted pricing model are as follows:

 * Simpler than an a la carte model
 * Include 3 base plans and 1 “plus” plan